mark-ruddy/neurorecovery/report/report_neurorecovery.md

 As the developer in this case though, the preference is to have a working frontend developed so that the required backend endpoints are extremely clear.
 For example, one of the first expected sections that the frontend will have developed is the register section.
 This section will have a form requesting desired email, and a password for this new account.
 It is then very clear that a backend HTTP endpoint to handle verifying and inserting a new user into the MongoDB database will be required for this section of the frontend.

 Frontend development will be completed section by section.
 The initial focus will be on the authentication pages for login and register.
-Then the user section for updating patient or therapist information [TODO].
-Finally the exercise sections with embedded videos will be developed [TODO].
+Then the user section for updating patient or therapist information.
+Finally the exercise sections with embedded videos will be developed, with optional therapist meeting scheduling.

 ### Backend Development Phase
 Backend development can now be started, with the goal of supporting all of the HTTP endpoints that the frontend expects to exist.

 The backend development phase will first involve adding suitable logging to the Rust Axum server.
-This will be accomplished with the standard "log" Rust crate, throughout the rest of the backend code logging statements will be added, allowing the developer to see when endpoints are called etc.
+This will be accomplished with the standard log Rust crate [19], throughout the rest of the backend code logging statements will be added, allowing the developer to see when endpoints are called etc.

 Next the HTTP endpoints themselves will be developed.
-The endpoint code will be functions that meet Axums requirements for a "Handler" trait [TODO].
-The majority of endpoints developed will have code in the Axum "Handler" function that querys the MongoDB database.
+The endpoint code will be functions that will return API responses in JavaScript Object Notation(JSON).
+The majority of endpoints developed will have code in the endpoint function that querys the MongoDB database.

 Finally a set of automated tests will be written that will make mock HTTP requests against the endpoints to test their response.
 These automated tests will run as part of Tilt CI/CD, providing consistent feedback that the backend endpoints are working as expected after development changes.